 Well Madame Chairwoman, we have our work ahead of us to try and make this bad bill better, and I don't know if we can get there.
-However, I stand with my Democratic colleagues on this committee, opposed to this bill in its current form.
-While I hope today (and tomorrow) marks a new era of bipartisanship on HEA reauthorization to improve this bill, I will not support underlying legislation that does not make quality degrees that lead to a good paying job more accessible and affordable for all students.
+However, I stand with my Democratic colleagues on this committee, opposed to this bill in its current form, because underlying legislation does not make quality degrees that lead to a good paying job more accessible and affordable for all students.
 I know Committee Democrats will offer research-based policy solutions to do just that, and I hope the Majority will join us in those efforts.
 Families are counting on this Committee to do the right thing.